SafeExamBrowser/seb-testing/win/2.1.8/README.md

 New in SEB 2.1.8:

+- Added monitoring of Windows Explorer to prevent rare cases when explorer.exe was restarted and the shortcuts Win+Tab and Win+D were working.
 - Re-integrated the "Create New Desktop" kiosk mode and declared dpi-awareness in attempt to resolve mouse pointer offset.